 Please note that SEHOP and ASLR (in System Status section) are not available in Windows XP, so they are grayed out there.

-All geeky protection techniques are described in more detail in EMET 5.1 User's Guide (PDF format).
+All geeky protection techniques are described in more detail in EMET User Guide (PDF format) that can be accessed using keyboard shortcut Ctrl+Shift+F1, or by clicking Help button and choosing User Guide.

 Those who have just finished upgrading from an older or beta version of EMET should open Quick Profile Name combo box and select Recommended Security Settings.
 This will enable the default system protection settings, but it will not touch applications list.
 Changing the System Configuration often requires restarting Windows for all the changes to take effect.